-In the third quarter of 2022, The Phoenix Insurance distributed a dividend in the amount of NIS 115 million; for further information about the said dividend distribution, see the immediate report of August 25, 2022.
+In the first quarter of 2023, The Phoenix Insurance distributed a dividend in the amount of NIS 205 million; for further details about the said dividend distribution, see the immediate report of March 23, 2023.
+This dividend distribution was taken into account in the calculation of the solvency ratio as of December 31, 2022.

-In the first quarter of 2023, The Phoenix Insurance distributed a dividend in the amount of NIS 205 million; for further information about the said dividend distribution, see the immediate report of March 23, 2023.
+In the third quarter of 2023, The Phoenix Insurance distributed a dividend in the amount of NIS 350 million; for further details about the said dividend distribution, see the immediate report of August 24, 2023.